 Brioche is a French bread and is enjoyed by many.
-Classic Brioche consist of eggs, butter, yeast, and flour, that sounds like a simple to make bread, but there is a catch, it’s time!
-Making brioche consumes time and please don’t panic, kneading takes 10 minutes, it is the proofing that takes almost 12 hours.
+Classic Brioche consists of eggs, butter, yeast, and flour that sounds like a simple to make bread, but there is a catch, it’s time!
+Making brioche consumes time and please don’t panic, kneading takes 10 minutes, but the proofing takes almost 12 hours.

 Spend less time making Brioche.

-Today, I’m saving your time by skipping the overnight proofing, not only that but I will introduce a new way to making your Classic Brioche healthier and tastier, by adding date nectar instead of sugar, or use both in this recipe will make your brioche’s sweetness just right.
+Today, I’m saving your time by skipping the overnight proofing, not only that but I will introduce a new way to making your Classic Brioche healthier and tastier, and that’s by adding date nectar instead of sugar, it will make your brioche’s sweetness right.

 I have used Date Nectar Made by D’VASH.
 D’VASH used organic California dates, it’s Non-GMO, Vegan, fat-free, 25% less sugar than honey, and is a great source of antioxidants.

 You can get the Date Nectar in sticks which are easy to carry in your bag, and use instead of sugar for your coffee or tea, the product is available in a bottle too.